-Description: Identical to 'copyurl', configures DTR so that for certain URLs files won't be downloaded or copied (in case of copyurl), but soft-link will be created.
-The 'local_path' specifies the way to access the file from the frontend, and is used to check permissions.
-The 'node_path' specifies how the file can be accessed from computing nodes, and will be used for soft-link creation.
-If 'node_path' is missing - 'local_path' will be used.
+Description: Identical to copyurl, configures DTR so that for certain URLs files won't be downloaded or copied (in case of copyurl), but soft-link will be created.
+The local_path specifies the way to access the file from the frontend, and is used to check permissions.
+The node_path specifies how the file can be accessed from computing nodes, and will be used for soft-link creation.
+If node_path is missing - local_path will be used.
+This option applies only to input files.